Logiqx/wsw-results/docs/tech/motion.md

 2022

-- 2022 will be a combination of the existing GT-31 processes and some new processes for the Motion Mini.
+- 2022 will use a combination of the existing GT-31 processes and some new processes for the Motion Mini.
-- GT-31 devices will be set up by competitors using the self-serve laptops and the WSW team will download daily data.
+- GT-31 devices will be set up by competitors using the self-serve laptops and the WSW team will download the daily data.
 - Motion Minis will be set up in advance and the WSW team will oversee the download of daily data via the event WiFi.
-- Reporting will use some newly created software, allowing results to published as quickly and efficiently as possible.
+- Reporting will use some newly created software, allowing results to be published as quickly and efficiently as possible.

 2023

 - 2023 is likely to use the Motion Mini for all fleets.
 Every competitor will have the opportunity to entirely self-serve; setup, registration and daily downloads.
 - Registration will involve a quick WiFi test to check that the Motion Mini can connect to the event WiFi and is set up correctly; e.g. 5 Hz logging and 5 knots min speed.
 If these settings are incorrect then they will be updated automatically.
-- Automatic downloads of daily GPS data to the event laptop will be initiated by the competitors themselves (with technical support available) via the event WiFi.
+- Automatic downloads of the daily GPS data to the event laptop will be initiated by the competitors themselves (with technical support available) via the event WiFi.
-- Reporting will use the same software as 2022, allowing results to published as quickly and efficiently as possible.
+- Reporting will use the same software as 2022, allowing results to be published as quickly and efficiently as possible.